 But these measures are imperfect.
 A visitor that hits a certain threshold of clicks, touches and emails opened doesn’t always mean that lead is qualified to go to sales.
 In fact, it doesn’t even mean they’re interested in your product.

-And things get even trickier when you throw hybrid events into the mix.
+And things get even trickier when you throw hybrid events into the mix, especially without the right hybrid event platform to unify digital and in-person data.
 When asked about their biggest concern with hybrid, 32% percent of survey respondents said it’s “figuring out what a hybrid event model will look like.”

 Here’s a reality check: today’s buyers are primarily digital.
 They prefer to learn about your product and services on their own and when they’re ready, they’ll often reach out to your organization to begin the sales process.